toeggel/ReadTheDocs/docs/architecture/lightweight.md

 ### Is SOLID
-1. Single-Responsibility Principle
+1. **S**ingle-Responsibility Principle
 	* Each class has a single responsibility (because of verticle slice).

-2. Open-Closed Principle
+2. **O**pen-Closed Principle
 	* It is open for extensions (create new classes).
 	* Adding a new slice does not need modification of existing code => It is closed for modifications.

-3. Liskov Substitution Principle
+3. **L**iskov Substitution Principle
-The subclasses should be substitutable for the base classes.
+	* The subclasses should be substitutable for the base classes.

-4. Interface Segregation Principle
+4. **I**nterface Segregation Principle
-All user interfaces should be separate from each other.
+	* All user interfaces should be separate from each other.
 Also, it is a good practice to have many intent-driven interfaces over one general-purpose interface.

-5. Dependency Inversion Principle
+1. **D**ependency Inversion Principle
-The modules should depend on the interfaces or the abstract classes and not the concrete classes and functions.
+	* The modules should depend on the interfaces or the abstract classes and not the concrete classes and functions.